Skip to main content

 Surgery

-Patients who have benign tumors or tumor remaining after chemotherapy or radiation therapy may need to have surgery.
+If you have benign tumors or tumor remaining after chemotherapy or radiation therapy, surgery may be needed.

 New types of treatment are being tested in clinical trials.